serpent1neX/ARMA-REMASTERED/README.md

 # ARMA-REMASTERED
 Heavily modified arma 3 client to give it the feels of a modern shooter

+# V134(Feb3 2024):
+The AI overhaul is there!
+Changelogs:
++AI are now optimized by limiting cpu time of units further than 250m away from the player
++AI now has navmesh generated upon mission start.
+This gives them the ability of navigating indoors environments and utilizing outdoor covers
++AI locomotion has been improved.
+Now they can crouchrun, dive to prone and other player-like movement actions
++AI morale- AI will now panic if being surprise attacked(25% chance), leaving them vulnerable to supressive fire as they struggle to find covers.
+If AI morale drops below 35%, they will attempt to retreat
+That's pretty much it.
+Have a good day

 # V122(Jan13 2024):

 Massive fucking update!
 Tons of changes, graphics overhaul, 3rd-person focus, performance increase and much more